Step Two: Manage Items Together

-(12:27) And finally, number five, you wanna take it one day at a time.
+And finally, number five, you want to take it one day at a time.

 Every day is going to be different.

-Some days are gonna be better than others.
-Some days your spouse is going to open up to you a lot more, and the next day they might completely shy away from you.
+Some days are going to be better than others.
+For example, some days, your spouse will open up to you a lot more, and the next day they might completely shy away from you.

-They might completely ignore you, and it might feel like you’ve taken one step forward and 15 steps backwards.
+They might completely ignore you, and it might feel like you’ve taken one step forward and 15 steps backward.

-But I want to encourage you that if you start filtering your mind through this process, through stopping the push behavior, managing the business unemotional items with your spouse, allowing your spouse to open up to you, responding in a way that is strong, and calm and gentle, and taking it one day at a time, then you’re going to be able to be the stronger person.
+I want to encourage you that if you start filtering your mind through this process–if you stop push behaviors, manage the unemotional business items with your spouse, allow your spouse to open up to you, respond in a way that is strong, calm, and gentle, and take it one day at a time–then you will be the stronger person.